Stand out with your stories; images are the best way to do it

 The legend of Tarzan.
 I’ve heard it more than 100 times, this story.
 I’ve read it.
 I’ve seen it in cartoons and last week I went to see the new movie.
 Legend of Tarzan.
 The phrase itself says Legend.
 A story, sometimes historic and sometimes not.
 But still a story.
 But the movie was made in such a way, where it amazed me and made me believe it completely.
 It flashed again and again in my mind that there was someone named Tarzan who could really talk lion language and ride on wild bulls.

-David Yates, he’s the man.
-He made us believe it.
+David Yates made us believe it.
 Just like he did with Harry Potter and his adventures.
 Atta boy, that’s what it’s all about.
 Whenever you tell a story you want people to believe in you.
 You want them to live inside your story, see it themselves.
 Imagine what’s impossible.
 Only stories can do it, and they still do.
 Especially when you’re reading it gives you the freedom to create the surroundings in your mind.

 When I tell you, you want your audience to believe in you, whoever you’re if you’ve at least told a story in your life, you know it’s not that easy.
 It’s an art, art of deceiving human subconscious.
 The reality is created by thought projection into the physical grid.
 Likewise, there is something like mental projection where your mind creates it all.
 The extreme of this art is known as astral projection.
 Though we’re talking stories, our mind does play an important role in the realization of stories.